AlwayszZZZ/pranet-baseline-evaluation/README.md

 ## Evaluation source of truth

 The final reported results are based on the official MATLAB evaluation.
-Earlier lightweight Python evaluation was used only as a preliminary sanity check and is not used as final evidence in this repository.

 The full MATLAB table is recorded in:

 ```text